mpedramfar/Lean-game-maker/USAGE.md

 named `content.po` (hence removing the final "t" which stands for "template").
 You can then either edit this file by hand or use a dedicated software such as [poedit](https://poedit.net/).
-After addding a translation, generate the file `content.mo`.
-In poedit, this can be done by simply clicking the save button.

 You can then use
 ```bash